EVORA-project/ictv-resolver/README.md

 This simple static web interface demonstrates how the **public** ICTV API can resolve taxonomic terms and historical names.

 It allows you to:
-- Resolve ICTV taxon from an identifier, a former taxon name, a virus name, synonyms, or NCBI Taxon mappings
+- Resolve the current version of an ICTV taxon from an identifier, a former taxon name, a virus name, synonyms, or NCBI Taxon mappings
 - Retrieve full ontology term details, including lineage
 - Visualize relationships and term history